The Virginia Gross Kimmel Scholarship Fund

 The M&T Bank Graduate Scholarship for Business Administration, MBA Program

-M&T Bank recognizes the financial need of many Penn State students and has provided fifty-one students with scholarship support since 1998.
+M&T Bank recognizes the financial need of many Penn State students and has provided over fifty students with scholarship support since 1998.
 M&T Bank undergraduate scholarship endowments have been established at Penn State Harrisburg, Penn State Mont Alto, and Penn State Schuylkill.
 The bank has also endowed the M&T Bank Graduate Scholarship for Business Administration.
 M&T Bank was the first corporate sponsor of the MBA Executive Panel in the Smeal College of Business.
 The Annual gift from M&T is used to fund a monetary prize for the winning Executive Panel team, as well as second and third-place prizes.
 The event, a tradition for more than twenty-five years, is the capstone experience for all first-year MBA students.

 The Oswald and Hazel Nazareth MBA Award

 Andre Nazareth, '91 MBA, established the Oswald and Hazel Nazareth MBA Award in honor of his parents.
 Andre is Senior Vice President of Mid-Corporate Banking, The Royal Bank of Scotland Group.
-Andre serves as a member of the MBA Advisory Board.

 The Jeffry M. and Barbara Picower MBA Fellowship